Chicago-Area Albums of the Mid 60s to Early 1970s

 Knight,

-Chicago's contribution to the R&B scene, could very easily have
+one of Chicago's contributions to the R&B scene, could very

 been on that style-over-substance jukebox, even though the band had a